tansengming/stripe-subscribe/README.md

 $ rake stripe:prepare
 ```

-Update the routes to mount the engine. `authenticate` is used by Devise so only authenticated users will be able to access the route.
+Update the routes to mount the engine.
+Please make sure that it is mounted within Devise's `authenticate` helper.

 ```ruby
 # config/routes.rb